kidq330/lannot/doc/criteria.markdown

 Dataflow
 --------

-DU-pair :
- _A pair of definition and use for some variable, such that at least one DU path exists from the definition to the use._

-DU-path :
-_A definition-clear path on the CFG strating from a definition to a use of a same variable_

 `pc_label_sequence(1,2,3,4,5,6,...)` represente a def/use in the program:
 * 1 : the condition, often set as true
 * 2 : a unique identifier for this sequence